Anvit28/Data-Mining-Assignment-2/Assignment-2-Problem-3.md

 is relatively higher than the actual number of bookings with children in that fold.
 This indicates that there are too many false positives in the model.

+Note that the expected number of bookings with children in a fold can become close to the actual number of bookings with children in that fold by adding more data points with zero children in the training data.
+However, this will increase the false negatives in the data.
+Thus there exists a trade-off between the two.
+The optimal problem should be the choice of total number of data points with zero children that should be included in the data such that F1 score is maximized.